mantidproject/mantid/docs/source/concepts/MultipleScattering.rst

 .. figure:: ../images/MultipleScatteringVolume.png
    :alt: MultipleScatteringVolume.png

-The difficulty in correcting multiple scattering arises from the fact the for each order of scattering we must perform m volume integrals :math:`dV_1dV_2...dV_m` over the sample to compute the contribution term for that order (although luckily these terms quickly tend to zero thanks as seen in the introduction).
+The difficulty in correcting multiple scattering arises from the fact that for each order of scattering we must perform m volume integrals :math:`dV_1dV_2...dV_m` over the sample to compute the contribution term for that order (although these terms tend to zero as explained in the introduction).
 This kind of calculation is incredibly difficult for all but the simplest of geometries (i.e. cylindrical, planar and spherical) although Monte Carlo integration methods may be utilised for the multiple scattering calculations of more general shapes.